shishir474/docker_kubernetes_assignment/README.md

 - Made a airflow-service.yaml and created a service using <br>
 `kubectl apply -f airflow-service.yaml`

+- To securely store and manage sensitive credentials, we have created a secret.yaml file.
+This file contains the encrypted credentials in base64 format.
+These credentials are required for accessing the PostgreSQL database.

+- In the postgres-deployment.yaml file, we reference the secret by its name and extract the corresponding value from the specified key within the secret.yaml file.
+This ensures that the credentials are securely retrieved and used within the deployment configuration.

 - Created a DAG and postgres connection and ran it to get the entries in a postgres table.
   ![image](https://github.com/shishir474/docker_kubernetes_assignment/assets/57223710/35983016-3bba-4b25-889a-db03ff4bc6c1)